 2 Earthquakes Shake The Philippines; At Least 16 Dead

-A powerful 6.4 earthquake has struck the Philippines, the day after a different temblor took lives and collapsed buildings.
+A powerful 6.4 earthquake struck the Philippines on Tuesday, the day after a different temblor took lives and collapsed buildings.

 Rescuers continued to search for survivors from Monday's quake, centered just 50 miles northwest of Manila, the capital.
-That tremor killed at least 16 people, according to The Associated Press.
+That quake killed at least 16 people, according to The Associated Press.
 So far, it appears that Tuesday's 6.4 magnitude quake in Eastern Samar province did not cause any casualties or major damage.

 Monday's magnitude 6.1 quake struck Pampanga province, north of Manila, shortly after 5 p.m. local time.
 A supermarket collapsed in the municipality of Porac, killing at least five people, the AP reports.
 Others remain missing.